Our first beautiful 80' day filled with sunshine, no wind, no humidity.

 I started swearing at that vinyl early on.
 Any fabric, i.e. that red trim above the zipper, was squirrly next to the vinyl.
 Jodi showed some hints on how to sew, namely - post-its covering your work surface so the vinyl would not stick.
 I don't own a teflon foot so I stuck some tape on the underside of my feet.
 A combination of holding my breath and pulling the fabric from the back helped get the seams through.

 I don't know if the fancy machine I am thinking about buying would have helped.
 They have machines now that 'sense' the thickness of your fabric.
-In other words, "SMART" sewing machines. {About all I know is my new SMART phone is still vastly superior to me.}

 I was having some trouble getting the fabric at the top of the vinyl pocket to sew neatly.
 The multiple layers of fabric sandwiching the top of the vinyl wanted to go their own way and not march together.
-In the end, I took a page out of Kerry's book and hand-sewed it in place with some embroidery thread.

-pocket is sewn to each side; one with a zipper and the other side snaps
+Basically this pouch is a quilted interior base.
+Fabric sandwiching some batting.
+Then a vinyl pocket is sewn to each side; one with a zipper and the other side snaps closed.

-closed.
 That was the other cool detail.
 The base fabric folds down to make that snap closing pocket.

 The other side folds down to snap closed - thus creating the snapped pocket.

 It's actually a really cool pouch - if you had a teflon foot and a machine that likes vinyl.
-I rate this project advanced primarily because most sew-ers do not own a teflon foot.
-I finally had an

 Advanced because of the level of frustration.
 Of having to think of multiple alternative ways to get the job done.